tjforryan/angular-node-test/README.md

 ## Pre-Interview Developer Test

-The test duration 3 hours.
+The test duration is ninety minutes

 If you could fork the Git repo, do an initial commit when you start, complete as much of the work outlined in the readme in the timeframe and send us back your solution that'd be great.
 Once complete please provide a link to your repository.
 We’d like to understand your approach as well as how great your work is, so please don’t simply commit all of your work in a single chunk.